laravel/docs/elixir.md

 Laravel Elixir provides a clean, fluent API for defining basic [Gulp](http://gulpjs.com) tasks for your Laravel application.
 Elixir supports several common CSS and JavaScript pre-processors, and even testing tools.

-If you've ever been confused about how to get started with Gulp and asset compliation, you will love Laravel Elixir!
+If you've ever been confused about how to get started with Gulp and asset compilation, you will love Laravel Elixir!

 <a name="installation"></a>
 ## Installation & Setup